Department Code: BTE

 Typically Offered: Spring.

 BTE 371.
-Practical AI for Business.
+Foundations of AI for Business Technology.
 3 Credit Hours.

 The fields of business analytics, data science, decision support system, business intelligence, and artificial intelligence (AI) are evolving rapidly to become more focused on innovative methods.
 This course focuses on how those fields integrate for enterprise decision support, emphasizing the understanding of core AI methodologies, including robotics, chatbots, natural language processing, & IoT, and how all those are seen as enablers of automation and productivity.
 AI and analytics support each other by creating the synergy that assists decision-making; businesspeople and entrepreneurs must know what’s happening “behind” such systems and be able to recommend AI solutions to real-life problems.
 Case studies and group projects are introduced to reinforce students’ understanding and applicability of the studied strategies and interpret results to accomplish business objectives.